Build trust with your remote team and show them how to trust you, too.

 Think of it this way:

-According to Intuit, about 34% of the U.S. workforce is already engaged in the ‘gig’ economy, rising to 43% by 2020—over 60 million people!
 People looking for remote work, who crave autonomy, value jobs that give them purpose, and desire schedules that offer more flexibility and balance.
 This is big.
-This is an opportunity, if not our economy’s gift to you as a business owner.
+This is an opportunity for every business owner.
 This means that you now have a potential pool of team members who are looking for a career that they want to truly be a part of and not just a job.

 When Opportunity Knocks…